zdenham/diamond-nft/README.md

 By doing so we take the most gas costly part of diamond cutting (storing / managing all the selector mappings) and bring it under the responsibility of one contract that can be reused accross many diamond clones.

-The diamond now only needs to store a map of addresses to its faucet implementations.
+The diamond now only needs to store a map of addresses to its faucet implementations, the saw handles the rest.

 ## Motivation